Silesian Military District

 Its history dates back to the aftermath of World War II, when Military District Silesia (Okręg Wojskowy Śląsk) was formed in 1945.

 District history

 The Silesian Military District Commander-in-Chief position was established in accordance with command of the Polish Army order No. 0208, authorized on August 22, 1945.
 On the basis of Headquarters First Army, the Military District Command of Silesia was created at Katowice.
-The district's area, which included the provinces of Silesian-Dąbrowski and Wroclaw province, is now dissolved.
+The district's area, which included the provinces of Silesian-Dąbrowski and Wrocław province, is now dissolved.
 The organizational structure of the district headquarters was: